Skip to main content

 Kids will challenge you.
 Pushing boundaries to see how much they can get away with is a normal way kids learn and figure out where they stand.
 But even though kids try to fight rules, they actually need and thrive best on structure (like regular mealtimes) and limits (like just one cookie).

-Check in with parents to find out what the rules are, then follow them — even if you don't agree.
+Check in with parents to find out what the rules are, then follow them — even if you don't agree with them.
 Ask parents what they’re comfortable with in terms of consequences.
 For example, is a timeout OK if siblings begin fighting?
 Learn if there any problem behaviors you should know about.
 If there are, find out how the parents handle them.
 This helps keep things the same for the kids, and you'll gain their respect.

 The best babysitters think of the job as a duty first, then as fun and a way to earn money.
 Few things are as rewarding as knowing you've earned a child's trust and affection.